nmedinger/Elk-Stack/README.md

 | Web-3        | Process web content and deliver to users              | 10.0.0.7   | Linux (ubuntu18.04) |
 | Elk Stack VM | Collects and process data from Web-1, Web-2 and Web-3 | 10.1.0.4   | Linux (ubuntu18.04) |

-Access Policies
+Access Policies:

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-Add whitelisted IP addresses
+Add whitelisted IP addresses.
 The white listed IP address is 173.29.33.157, my laptop contains the SSH private key to log into the JumpBox Provisioner on port 22.

 Machines within the network can only be accessed by the Jump Box Provisioner.